yalamanchilivahini5/vsdtclpowertool/README.md

 4) Unzip the compressed folder and save in preferred folder.
 5) Open `setup.exe` file and install.

-**Note: NI Multisim can be downloaded only in windows OS.
+**Note: NI Multisim can be downloaded only on windows OS.
 For MAC OS or LINUX users, Windows OS have to be installed using virtual machine or can use MULTISIM LIVE online https://www.multisim.com/

 ## Steps to draw and run schematic on NI multisim in windows
 1) Open NI Multisim 14.1 from start menu